Blacksmoke16/GESI/README.md

 ### How do I know what functions are available?

-Check out the `function.ts` file under `src/script`.
-This file lists all the functions available, as well as a description of  hat it returns and of each parameter.
+Check out [functions.ts](https://github.com/Blacksmoke16/GESI/blob/master/src/script/functions.ts).
+This file lists all the available functions, as well as a description of what they return and the avaliable parameters.

 ### What if I want to use a specific ESI route version?